 The Issue with SAP Bias

-This issue of SAP bias that extends to the major SAP consulting companies as well, but entities that pose as being independent of SAP, but that simply repeat what SAP says, creates an echo chamber.
+This issue of SAP bias extends to the major SAP consulting companies and entities that pose as being independent of SAP but that repeat what SAP says creates an echo chamber.
 These entities are abusing the trust of the reader by pretending to be something that they are not.
 The reality is that these entities are not independent.
 And by doing this, it makes the SAP proposals seem to be more valid than they are.

-I can bring up many examples of this, both present and past were very obvious falsehoods were not questioned in public by any of the entities that are ostensibly independent of SAP.
+I can bring up many examples of this.
+Both present and past where very obvious falsehoods were not questioned in public by any of the ostensibly independent entities of SAP.
 One older example is why not one of them published or discussed the inaccurate marketing around Netweaver as I did years ago in the article I published years ago Did Netweaver Exist?

-Did the rest of the entities that wrote on SAP and specifically on Netweaver not know that it did not exist and was a marketing construct.
+The rest of the entities that wrote on SAP and specifically on Netweaver did not know that it did not exist and was a marketing construct.
 Did some know but decide not to publish because it would ruffle feathers at SAP?
 The kindest thing that can be said is that they did not know.
-But if you don’t know, then why are you authoring articles on topics you don’t understand?
+But if you don’t know, why are you authoring articles on topics you don’t understand?